Nogo4/resistance_game/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under CC BY-NC 4.0